 With health-related genetic tests, results are usually categorized as positive or negative.
-Positive means a mutation was identified, and negative means no mutations were identified in the genes analyzed.
+Positive means a mutation was identified in the genes analyzed, and negative means no mutations were identified in the genes analyzed.

-Even though most people have negative results, we all still have a risk to develop diseases in the future based on non-genetic factors like age, lifestyle and more.
-No matter what, you’ll receive useful information to discuss with your provider and relatives.
+Even though most people have negative results, we all still have a risk to develop diseases in the future based on non-genetic factors like age, lifestyle, and more.